BlueSquid1/win-parallels/README.md

 # win-parallels
-Repo to automatically setup windows server 2022 inside Parallels hypervisor.
+Repo to automatically setup windows 11 inside Parallels hypervisor.

-## useful commands
-vagrant reload - redeploy an image

 ## pre-requirements
-- Windows 11 arm .iso file.
-Refer to: https://github.com/Parallels/packer-examples/blob/main/windows/README.md#windows-11-on-arm-iso
 - Parellels Pro Edition (won't work with Parellels Standard Edition).
     - can download from: https://www.parallels.com
 - Vagrant.
 Can be installed by running: